-Investors with over US$4.5 trillion in assets criticize weak human rights performance of leading companies
+Investors with over US$4.5 trillion in assets call out leading companies over human rights performance

 New York / London, 23rd March 2020 – A group of 176 international investors representing over $4.5 trillion in assets under management have joined forces to call out the human rights performance of some of the world’s most well-known companies.
 The 95 worst performing companies on human rights due diligence in the latest Corporate Human Rights Benchmark (CHRB), which include Canon, Carlsberg, Starbucks, Gazprom, Ralph Lauren and Costco Wholesale have been urged to take decisive action before June 2020 when the next assessment begins.

 The letter, coordinated by the Investor Alliance for Human Rights, targets every company that scored 0 on human rights due diligence in its 2019 ranking.
 These are checks that reasonable and prudent companies carry out to identify, prevent, mitigate, and account for how they address the most severe risks to people in connection with their business.